 Uruguay is a hidden gem.
-Often overshadowed by its larger neighbors, Argentina and Brazil, our private Uruguay tours to this small and chic country should not be overlooked.
-Its supremely stylish beaches, accessible wine and gourmet experiences, vibrant cultural arts scene, hospitable locals and strong infrastructure add to the appeal and allow for independent discovery or captivating guided tours.
-Her beauty appeals to the most tasteful traveller.
+Overshadowed by its larger neighbors, Argentina and Brazil, our private tours to this small and chic country should not be overlooked.
+Uruguay has supremely stylish beaches, accessible wine and gourmet experiences, a vibrant cultural arts and music scene, hospitable locals and great infrastructure – allowing for both independent discovery and excellent guided tours.

-Despite being one of the smallest countries in South America, Uruguay continues to capture the imaginations and hearts of adventurous and cultured travelers who yearn to have a unique experience while retreating to an unknown destination.
-On our private Uruguay tours choose from adventurous cycling, surfing or horseback riding along beautiful coastal areas, rugged countryside or exquisite vineyards.
-Or take in a day of stunning art museums, raucous carnivals, Uruguayan tango or wine and cigar pairing.
-Uruguay is unique in its ability to cater to a well-rounded family adventure or a secluded romantic getaway in a charming laid-back town.
+Despite being one of the smallest countries in South America, Uruguay continues to capture the imaginations and hearts of adventurous and cultured travellers who yearn for unique experiences while retreating to a lesser-known destination.
+On our private Uruguay tours, choose from adventurous cycling, surfing or horseback riding along beautiful coastline and through vineyards.
+Or take in a day of art museums, raucous carnivals, Uruguayan tango or wine & cigar pairing.
+Uruguay is unique in its ability to cater to both well-rounded family adventures and secluded romantic getaways in charming laid-back towns.
 Be prepared to be captivated!

 When To Visit

-Uruguay beaches definitely have their appeal during high season, December through March (the southern hemisphere's summer months).
-This time of year delivers packed locations, higher prices and strict minimum night requirements, notably during the week between Christmas and New Year's Day.
-For those with more flexibility, and who prefer a more relaxed vacation, consider Uruguay late November / early December or late February / early March.
+Uruguay beaches definitely have their appeal during high season, December through March (the Southern Hemisphere’s summer months), but this time of year delivers packed locations, higher prices and strict minimum night requirements.
+For those who prefer a more relaxed vacation, consider Uruguay late November / early December or late February / early March.
 You will still find pleasant weather but with a noticeably calmer ambiance.
-As many restaurants and shops close at the end of February, be sure to book to dine at some of the top restaurants before or after prime summer months.
-During spring and autumn, Uruguay’s climate is cooler and damper but typically mild, allowing for ideal hiking and near-empty beaches - but do not expect warm and sunny sunbathing weather.
+Be sure to make reservations at the top restaurants before or after prime summer months as many restaurants and shops close at the end of February.
+During spring and autumn, Uruguay’s climate is cooler and damper but still pleasant, allowing for ideal hiking and near-empty beaches.
 Uruguay’s winter months, from June to September have chilly temperatures, however, in the city centers of Montevideo, Colonia and Carmelo, the beach will not be missed.

 a bit about